MohamadYusuf/WebRx-Site/docs/dependency-injection-overview.md

 }
 ```

-In the above example <code>SomeClass</code> is not concerned with creating or locating the <code>greeter</code> dependency, it is simply handed the greeter when it is instantiated.
+In the above example <code>SomeClass</code> is not concerned with creating or locating the <code>greeter</code> dependency,
+it is simply handed the greeter when it is instantiated.

-This is desirable, but it puts the responsibility of getting hold of the dependency on the code that constructs SomeClass.
+This is desirable, but it puts the responsibility of getting hold of the dependency on the code that constructs <code>SomeClass</code>.
 To manage the responsibility of dependency creation, each WebRx application has an injector.
 The injector is a service
 locator that is responsible for construction and lookup of dependencies.